thegrumpys/odop/docs/About/userAccounts.md

 Note that by design, after a period of inactivity (in the future, 2 - 8 hours), the user will be automatically logged out.
 Currently, there is an issue with this feature that is under active investigation.
-Until this is issue is resolved, users are logged out one hour after login.
+Until this issue is resolved, users are logged out one hour after login.
 If that happens, un-saved data will be lost.
 An attempt to save a design after automatic logout will produce an error.
 In this situation,